isaacnwt/isaacnwt/README.md

 - 📚 Here you can find some of my studing projects
 - 💻 I'm a lover of technology and inovation
-- 📊 Data management internship
+- 📊 Data Strategy internship
 - 🏃🏾‍♂️ Motivated by challenges.
 Just starting...

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=isaacnwt&layout=compact&theme=radical)